zautumnz/cozy/README.md

 * `macro`/`quote`/`unquote` for building macros
 * `match` Regular-expression matching
 * `print` Write values to STDOUT with newlines
-* `printf` Write values to STDOUT, via a format-string
-* `sprintf` Create strings, via a format-string
 * `string` convert the given item to a string
 * `type` returns the type of a variable.